How to Travel Like a Local

 - Participate in community activities or festivals

-Understanding these rhythms helps you feel less like a visitor and more like a temporary resident.
+Understanding local rhythms helps you feel less like a tourist and more like a temporary resident.

 Use Local Transportation